jimmo/ncss-embedded/chapters/13-lab-exercises.md

 ## Chapter 6 -- Radio, Files, Plotting
 ## Chapter 7 -- bit:bots, NeoPixels

-### bit:bot neopixels

-1. Make your bit:bot indicate its left and right side like a boat or aeroplane.
-Turn on the front LED on the left to red, and the front LED on the right to green.
-2. TODO: flashing sequence (white, red, red)?
-3. TODO: Animation (forwards/backwards)
-4. TODO: Rainbow
- * Hint: Ask your tutors about how to convert a "hue" into an RGB colour.
-5. TODO: Gamma correction.
-6. TODO: Indicate line following state.

-### Ultrasonic distance sensor

-1. Try out the example above.
-How accurate and precise are the measurements?
-2. Experiment with some ways to improve the reliability of the sensor:
-  * Calibrate the sensor with a ruler and update the tof->cm factor.
-  * Try creating a moving average of the sensor readings to reduce noise.

 ### bit:bot line following

 0. **Getting Started**: